Are you an avid angler? Are you frustrated by how you’ve followed all the tips and tricks for finding where the fish are hiding?

 Finally, the Super Stopper II anti-reverse switch on the Ci4+ makes your hook instantaneous and solid with no back play.

-Overall, the Stradic Ci4+ is one of the best spinning reels you can get for catching bass.
+Overall, the Stradic Ci4+ is an excellent spinning reel for catching bass.

 Among the Ci4+ models, this one has a great weight to maximum drag ratio.
 It combines smoothness, strength, and durability.